softwaredevelop/mql5/Indicators/MyIndicators/AMA_TrendActivity_Pro.md

 ## 3. MQL5 Implementation Details

 Our MQL5 implementation follows a modern, object-oriented design pattern to ensure stability, reusability, and maintainability.
-The logic is separated into a main indicator file and a dedicated calculator engine.

 * **Modular Calculator Engine (`AMA_TrendActivity_Calculator.mqh`):**
     All core calculation logic is encapsulated within a reusable include file.
-This separates the complex, five-step mathematical process from the indicator's user interface and buffer management.

-* **Object-Oriented Design (Inheritance):**
-  * A base class, `CActivityCalculator`, handles the **entire shared calculation chain** (AMA, ATR, Raw Activity, Arctan, and SMA smoothing).
-  * A derived class, `CActivityCalculator_HA`, inherits from the base class and **overrides** only one specific function: the preparation of all source data.
-Its sole responsibility is to calculate Heikin Ashi candles and provide the resulting HA data to the base class's calculation pipeline for both the AMA and ATR components.
-This is a clean and efficient use of polymorphism.

-* **Simplified Main Indicator (`AMA_TrendActivity_Pro.mq5`):**
-    The main indicator file is now extremely clean.
-Its primary roles are:
-    1. Handling user inputs (`input` variables).
-    2. Instantiating the correct calculator object (`CActivityCalculator` or `CActivityCalculator_HA`) in `OnInit()` based on the user's choice.
-    3. Delegating the entire calculation process to the calculator object with a single call in `OnCalculate()`.

-* **Stability via Full Recalculation:** We use a full recalculation on every tick.
-For a complex, multi-stage, and recursive indicator like this, the "brute-force" approach is the most robust method.
+* **Composition Pattern:**
+    Instead of complex inheritance trees, the `CActivityCalculator` class uses **composition**.
+It internally owns and manages instances of the standard `CAMACalculator` and `CATRCalculator`.
+This ensures that the Activity indicator uses exactly the same mathematical logic as the standalone AMA and ATR indicators, guaranteeing consistency.

+* **Optimized Incremental Calculation (O(1)):**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs a sophisticated incremental algorithm.
+  * **Persistent State:** The calculator maintains internal buffers (`m_buffer_ama`, `m_buffer_atr`, `m_scaled_activity`) that persist their state between ticks.
+  * **Smart Updates:** The calculation logic (AMA -> ATR -> Activity -> Smoothing) is broken down into steps, each capable of resuming from the last calculated bar (`prev_calculated`).
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.

 ## 4. Parameters (`AMA_TrendActivity_Pro.mq5`)